 Tags: commission on the status of women, csw, csw62, rural women, un, UN Commission on the Status of Women, united nations

-Ministries: Advocacy Committee for Women’s Concerns, Racial Ethnic & Women’s Ministries, Racial, Gender and Intercultural Justice Ministries, Women’s Leadership Development and Young Women’s Ministries, Presbyterian Ministry at the United Nations
+Ministries: Advocacy Committee for Women’s Concerns, Racial Equity & Women’s Intercultural Ministries, Racial, Gender and Intercultural Justice Ministries, Women’s Leadership Development and Young Women’s Ministries, Presbyterian Ministry at the United Nations